 Additionally, a tilted interference band-pass filter (IBPF) spectrally resolves the diffracted beams based on their horizontal propagation angle (Figs. 27 and 28).
 Finally, we also orient the DOE so that it is rotated slightly by an angle φ about the optical axis z.
 As a result, the hologram array is also slightly rotated, with the effect that each hologram involves pairs of beams of a different wavelength.
-The resulting quasi-monochromatic holograms, each at a different color, yield the complete spatial field (intensity and phase) for each color in the pulse and can then be combined to yield the complete spatio-temporal field of the signal pulse, E(x,y,t).
+The resulting quasi-monochromatic holograms, each at a different color, yield the complete spatial field (intensity and phase) for each color in the pulse and can then be combined to yield the complete spatio-temporal field of the signal pulse, E(x, y, t).

-Fig. 28.
-Top: Side view (y-z plane) showing the signal and reference beams crossing at an angle α .
+Figure 28 (online color at: www.lpr-journal.org) Top: Side view (y-z plane) showing the signal and reference beams crossing at an angle α .
 Bottom: Top view (x-z plane) showing how the frequencies transmitted by the IBPF increase with position x.